 Talent pipettes 1 µL Rhodamine 110 to a tube with 49 µL distilled water.
 TXT: Final concentration: 2 nM

 Talent pipetting 50 microliters of the diluted Rhodamine 110 onto the cover glass.
+Please move this step (2.3.2) after 2.4.2.

 Add a drop of immersion liquid on top of the microscope objective lens [1].
 Place the cover glass onto the microscope objective and ensure that the water droplet is centered on the lens [2].